Wolfman Petroglyph

 Trailhead Information:

-Reset your mileage here and turn onto the the dirt road (SJC 262).
+Turn north onto the the dirt road.
 Follow the well maintained dirt road north for 1.0 miles to a fence and a small track heading west (left).
 Passenger cars should park here.
 All others drive west on the small track for 0.2 miles across the slickrock to the rim of the canyon.
 This is the Wolfman Petroglyph Trailhead.

 Wolfman Petroglyph Panel